agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 #### Add the key to `StardewArchipelago.Archipelago.SlotData.SlotDataKeys.cs` - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/47a6d6e054283d7083a84fa1b91b86831097be4d)

-This is the name of the field, as it will come from the Apworld
+This is the name of the field, as it will come from the Apworld.

 ![image](https://i.imgur.com/3mf1zcp.png)